somethingweird/docker/README.md

 ## Issues
 NodeJS doesn't seem to have an actual way to detect logically core vs physical core.
-Docker only used actual physical cores.. so on my laptop I have 4 physical cores but because of hyper threading it's 8
+Docker only used actual physical cores.. so on my laptop I have 4 physical cores but because of hyper threading it's 8 - Fixed

 ## Requirements